 So, Does It Work?

 The answer is yes.
 But let me expand on that.

-Going over the Jump Manual (which is the second training program I’ve used) I added an additional 4 inches to the ~10 inches I gained last year.
-That is truly remarkable, and I really feel like I have more left in me.
+Going over the Jump Manual this year (which is the second training program I’ve used) I added an additional 4 inches to the ~10 inches I gained last year.

 A Little Criticism

 Being the ‘original’ jump training program, Jacob has had to keep up with the times and update the Jump Manual to keep it ahead of its newer rivals.